Substra/substra/docs/local_install.md

 cd $SUBSTRA_SOURCE
 ```

-- Clone the following repositories from github and fetch the master branch:
+- Clone the following repositories from github and fetch the dev branch:
   - hlf-k8s
   - substra-chaincode
   - substra-backend